Master of Science in Nursing - Healthcare Informatics

 - GRE exams are not required.

-The admission committee will review applications and make recommendations for admission.
-After the recommendation for admission is approved, a formal letter of acceptance or denial is sent to the student.
+The admission committee will review applications and a formal letter/email of acceptance or denial will be sent to the student.